RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 $
 ```

 As expected, /dev/disk0 remains unchanged.
 We want it that way because that's where our primary machine's operating system resides. `/dev/disk1` (your actual SD card designation may be different) is the target disk we're after.
+Two new partitions are on the SD card, a Fat32 partition called `BOOT` and a Linux partition.

+Next we need to copy some supporting files to the new `BOOT` partition.

 ###Copying Additional Files to the SD Card
 Now that Ubuntu resides on the SD card, it's time to add the files that support HDMI video and the FPGAs.
 Here's how.

 The additional files will need to be copied to `/BOOT` on the SD card.
-You can reach the `/BOOT` directory via `/Volumes/BOOT` on the Mac.
+While it might make sense to reach the `BOOT` partition as `/dev/disk1`, you will actually reach it via `/Volumes/BOOT`.

-Before you copy over the support files, `/Volumes/BOOT` will look
+Before we copy over the files, let's see what's on the `Boot` partition on the SD card.
-like...

 ```bash
 ~$ cd /Volumes/BOOT/